-The search for Milwaukee's first hip-hop song: Scratch the Record
+The search for Milwaukee's first hip-hop song: Arrested Development

 With hip-hop celebrating its 50-year anniversary, we thought this was the perfect time to re-air all six episodes of Backspin — our search for the city's first hip-hop song, led by 88Nine’s former music director Justin Barney and Tyrone Miller, aka DJ Bizzon.